Amit Dutta: Aadmi ki Aurat Aur Anya Kahaniyan (The Man's Woman and Other Stories) (2009)

+In an article for the Film Comment, Nicolas Rapold says, " The Man's Woman and Other Stories renders three short stories with such exquisite gemlike color and composition and feel for rhythm that their subject matter fades into the background."

 Sonchidi (The Golden Bird) (2011)

 In Sonchidi, two travelers journey in the quest for a flying craft that they believe would help them cross the cycle of births.
 The Rotterdam film festival described it as an "intriguing philosophical piece which evokes many memories, challenges various interpretations.
 Truly cinematic, a connoisseur's piece."

 Nainsukh (2010)

-Since 2007 he collaborated with the art historian Dr Eberhard Fischer, researching in the Kangra Valley of Himachal Pradesh and eventually directed the feature film ‘Nainsukh’ in 2010.
+Since 2007, he has collaborated with the art historian Eberhard Fischer, researching in the Kangra Valley of Himachal Pradesh and eventually directed the feature film Nainsukh in 2010.
 The film is based on the biography of an 18th-century master painter of the same name belonging to the region.
-It premiered at the 67th Venice Film Festival, was presented in the ‘World Cinema Spotlight’ section of the San Francisco Film Festival, was showcased in MoMA, New York and travelled widely to many festivals including Rotterdam, Beijing and Vancouver Film Festivals among others.
-The ‘Film Comment’ magazine had rated ‘Nainsukh’ as one of the top ten films of the 67th Venice film festival.
+It premiered at the 67th Venice Film Festival, was presented in the 'World Cinema Spotlight' section of the San Francisco Film Festival, was showcased in MoMA, New York and travelled widely to many festivals including Rotterdam, Beijing and Vancouver Film Festivals among others.

-Nainsukh has received a great deal of appreciation from both film and art critics.
-Prof. Dr. Milo C. Beach, the eminent American art historian, director emeritus Freer Gallery of Art, Washington DC., author of several authoritative books on Indian paintings wrote: